wesm/feather/FORMAT.md

 ## Variable-length arrays

-We use the Arrow encoding for storing variable-length values
+We use the Apache Arrow encoding for storing variable-length values

 ```
 <null bitmask, optional> <value offsets> <value data>